ramikg/bitnesslib/README.md

 # bitnesslib

-A Python library with one simple purpose – given a binary, determine its bitness.
+A Python library with one simple purpose: given a binary, determine its bitness.

 ## Installation

 `pip install bitnesslib`

-Python 3 is required.

 ## Usage example